Eddie-Moy/Recitation-04/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**
+The problem with parallelizing this function is that the list counts must be checked so that it can be incremented.
+This makes it so successive calls to the get function are reliant on the previous one.

 ## Part 2: Sentiment analysis